Report on company activities and property (ROCAP)

 After an extensive revision process and industry consultation conducted through an external consultant, ASIC has released the new ROCAP - Report On Company Activities and Property to replace the RATA.

-For all new EXADs post 1 November 2018 please ensure that you issue the ROCAP for the director/officer to complete.
+For all new EXADs post 1 November 2018, we encourage you to provide the ROCAP to the director/officer to complete.
+This ensures that directors and practitioners benefit from the ROCAP from an early date.

 The ROCAP comprises three parts: